747500/crm/README.md

 # crm

-The project is under development.
+The project is under development - arbitrary commit may not work.

 Interface is in Russian and there is no translation and i18n yet.